ynput/OpenPype/website/docs/artist_publish.md

 Clean geometry without any material assignments.
 Published model can be as small as a single mesh, or as complex as a full building.
 That is purely up to the artist or the supervisor.
 Models can contain hierarchy defined by groups or nulls for better organisation.

 Apart from model subsets, we also support LODs as extra level on top of subset.
-To publish LODs, you just need to prepare subsets for publishing names `modelMySubsetName_LOD##`, if pype finds `_LOD##` (hashes replaced with LOD level), it will automatically be considered a LOD of the given subset.
+To publish LODs, you just need to prepare subsets for publishing names `modelMySubsetName_LOD##`, if OpenPype finds `_LOD##` (hashes replaced with LOD level), it will automatically be considered a LOD of the given subset.

 Example Subsets:
 `modelMain`, `modelProxy`, `modelSculpt`, `modelBroken`, `modelMain_LOD01`, `modelMain_LOD02`